Johnny-Morgan/hike-logger/static/testing/TESTING.md

 ### Login page

-- Attempted to login with incorrect login credentials to confirm flash message was displayed.
+- Attempted to login with incorrect login credentials to confirm the flash message was displayed.

 - Checked that the registration link redirects to the registration page.